MolSSI/QCFractal/docs/qcfractal/source/community.rst

 Discussion
 ----------

-- QCArchive Slack is a great place to get feedback and advice from the community.
-Click `here <https://join.slack.com/t/qcdb/shared_invite/enQtNDIzNTQ2OTExODk0LWM3OTgxN2ExYTlkMTlkZjA0OTExZDlmNGRlY2M4NWJlNDlkZGQyYWUxOTJmMzc3M2VlYzZjMjgxMDRkYzFmOTE>`_ to get started.
+- QCArchive Slack is a great place to get feedback and advice from the community. |join_slack_upper|_ to get started.
 - The QCArchive GitHub repositories contain future roadmaps, current code updates, and a list of issues that are being worked and provide an excellent overview of the development status of the project.
 See the following links:

    - `QCSchema <https://github.com/MolSSI/QC_JSON_Schema>`_